duktig-solutions/Duktig-microservice-php/docs/installation/env-configuration.md

 #### CLI routing

-In Duktig.Microservice it is possible to configure any command line access operation in CLI routing.
+In Duktig PHP Framework it is possible to configure any command line access operation in CLI routing.

 For example, if you want to call Databases backup controller to run, you can configure a route in configuration file and access with one command.